saikats5/javascriptdevelopmentenvironment/README.md

 jspm

 webpack doesn't generate any physical output files, it create a bundle in memory and serve it to the browser

+bundle.js is not visible physically, visible in netwirks tab it is compiled and transpiled code that Babel and Webpack produced